-DISK GANG ASSEMBLY AXLES: The disk gang assembly axles are 2-1/2" in diameter and are threaded at either end.
-A 4" heavy cast nut is installed at either end and tightened to complete the rigid gang assembly.
+□ DISK GANG ASSEMBLY AXLES: The disk gang assembly axles are 2"1/8" in diameter and are threaded at either end.
+A heavy cast nut is installed at either end and tightened to complete the rigid gang assembly.
 To insure proper functioning and maximum durability, the axle nuts should be checked and tightened daily during the first (7) seven days of operation when the disk is new or after replacing any of the gang assembly components.
-When installing the nut, apply an anti-seize compound to the threads.
+When installing the nut, apply an anti" seize compound to the threads.
+Over tightening the gang axles can damage components of the gang assembly.

-Recommended Torque - 3500 ft/lbs
+Recommended Torque (Ø2-1/8") - 1000-1200 ft/lbs